How to Restore the Lifespan by Saving the Life of Other Beings

 In this way, the life release ritual not only benefits the animals that are rescued, it also benefits the sponsors, those performing the ritual, and those for whom the ritual is dedicated.
 Additionally, the ritual is a practice of the two accumulations of merit and wisdom, it develops our compassion and loving kindness, and it develops generosity and purifies greed through the act of giving safety and protection.

 In 2018, a group of H.E.
 Menri Pönlop Thrinley Nyima Rinpoché’s students raised funds in order to rescue Azyl, a beautiful older horse that was destined to be slaughtered.
 He was moved to an animal sanctuary, the Tsé Thar ritual was performed and Azyl was given a symbolic badge of protection.
 Later, the Tsé Thar ritual was performed for all of the other animals living at the sanctuary.
-Azyl continues to live out his life at the sanctuary while being fed and cared for with funds donated by the worldwide Yungdrung Bön community.
-Some of these students have formed the Drenpa Namkha Foundation which funds Azyl’s care.
-Anyone can either be a one-time sponsor or ongoing sponsor of Azyl’s life release and dedicate that sponsorship for the longevity of one’s self, a loved one, or a spiritual teacher.
-Donations can easily be made through this link: http://drenpa-namkha.org/en/423/ You can contact the Drenpa Namkha Foundation here: e-mail kontakt@drenpa-namkha.org

-May you have the good fortune to practice the Yungdrung Bön!”— Extract from The Skillful Method of Saving the Life of Beings and Setting Them Free
+— Extract from The Skillful Method of Saving the Life of Beings and Setting Them Free

-The ritual itself begins with the preliminary practices of cleansing with water and smoke, setting a boundary, going for refuge, generating compassion and the intention of enlightenment, as well as the admission of wrongdoing and purification.
+The Tsé Thar ritual begins with the preliminary practices of cleansing with water and smoke, setting a boundary, going for refuge, generating compassion and the intention of enlightenment, and the admission of wrongdoing and purification.
 The main part of the Tsé Thar ritual begins with specific mantras to generate the power of longevity and then a blessing and consecration.
-After that, the animals receive the empowerment of the sacred syllable ‘A.’ In conclusion, prayers of aspiration, good fortune, and dedication are recited.
+After that, the animals receive the empowerment of the sacred syllable ‘AH.’
+In conclusion, prayers of aspiration, good fortune, and dedication are recited.
 To indicate that the animals are forever protected, a sacred badge containing the mantric syllables of the wisdom deity is affixed to the animals.
 In this way, animals destined for slaughter are forever protected and allowed to live out their natural lifespan while also having received sacred blessings and a connection to the teachings so that their future rebirth with be positive and they will have the opportunity to engage in spiritual practice.

-All translations and content by Raven Cypress Wood ©All Rights Reserved.
+Raven Cypress Wood ©All Rights Reserved.
 No content, in part or in whole, is allowed to be used without direct permission from the author.

+Did you enjoy this content?
+This article is made possible by generous donors who want content like this to continue to be available.
 Don’t want to miss a post?
 Scroll to the bottom and click “Follow this blog.”

 Leave a comment